 4. There is enough backward tilt range to treat patients in vertical or horizontal position.
 If necessary, the head can be lowered to below the chest to treat syncope.

 5. The armrest should accommodate and support the elbows and upper arms of adult to juvenile patients.
-Handles and forearm supports should be of convenient size and placement, and dental treatment chair armrests should not restrict physician access or force legs too far apart.
+Handles and forearm supports should be of convenient size and placement, and armrests of dental chair mounted unit should not restrict physician access or force legs too far apart.

 6. Give the patient full body support with comfortable padding and lumbar support, and there are no points that may pinch the limb.